telehash/TMesh/TMesh.md

 > WIP - determine a standard filler data format that will add additional dynamically sized error correction, explore taking advantage of the fact that the inner and outer bitstreams are encrypted and bias-free (Gaussian distribution divergence?)

-Each transmission window can go either direction between motes, the actual direction is based on the parity of the random microsecond offset of the window and the binary ascending sort order of the hashnames of the motes.
+Each transmission window can go either direction between motes, the actual direction is based on the parity of the current nonce and the binary ascending sort order of the hashnames of the motes.
 A parity of 0 (even) means the low mote transmits and high mote receives, whereas a parity of 1 (odd) means the low mote receives and high mote transmits.

 ### MAC